Experienced Petersburg VA DUI Lawyer

 Petersburg 2nd Offense DUI within 5 years REDUCED to a DUI 1st

-Riley & Wells traffic lawyers represented a client who was arrested for a second offense DUI within 5 years.
+Riley & Wells traffic lawyers represented a client who was arrested for a second offense of DUI within 5 years.
 Anyone convicted of this type of allegation has a very serious set of penalties to endure.
 Not all types of DUI cases are the same.
-A first offense DUI conviction can often result in no active jail sentence, a restricted driver’s license with ignition interlock and a requirement to attend and complete the ASAP program.
+A first-offense DUI conviction can often result in no active jail sentence, a restricted driver’s license with an ignition interlock, and a requirement to attend and complete the ASAP program.
 A 2nd offense DUI conviction is different because an active jail sentence is mandatory and there is a lengthy waiting period for a restricted driver’s license if one is granted by the Court at all.
 In this case, Riley & Wells attorneys discovered and argued the existence of an issue with the prior conviction that drew into question the validity of the prior offense.
-It was this issue that assisted in converting this DUI case from a second offense within five years DUI to a first offense DUI case for the client.
-The client was spared an active term of incarceration and was able to walk out of court with a much needed restricted driver’s license.
+It was this issue that assisted in converting this DUI case from a second offense within five years DUI to a first-offense DUI case for the client.
+The client was spared an active term of incarceration and was able to walk out of court with a much-needed restricted driver’s license.